lm3nitro/Projects/NSM/Zeek-CLI.md

 ![Pasted image 20240328193130](https://github.com/lm3nitro/Projects/assets/55665256/823c800a-a775-40ac-9f39-c62c2933639e)

-Once that is complete, we can use the the following command to verify the version of Zeek that is installed:
+Once that is complete, I used the following command to verify the version of Zeek that is installed:
 ```
 ./zeek -h
 ```